pratikbhagat/aws-lambda-in-go-using-sam-cli/README.md

-# sam-test
+# AWS-LAMBDA-IN-GO-USING-SAM-CLI

-This is a sample template for sam-test - Below is a brief explanation of what we have generated for you:
+This is a sample template for sam application - Below is a brief explanation of what we have generated for you:

 ```bash
 .